Universality for two-dimensional critical cellular automata: Approximately internally filled sets

 and so $k_0 = \Omega\big(\diam(D)\big)$, as required. \end{proof}

-It remains to show that an $\alpha$-cover $\D$ of a set $K$ is a reasonable approximation of the closure $[K]$.
-Lemma~\ref{le:cover} makes this notion precise, and will be a crucial tool in the application of the $\alpha$-covering algorithm to balanced update families.
-The basic idea is simple: since all $\alpha$-clusters are contained in some droplet of $\D$, the remaining `dust' of $K \setminus (D_1 \cup \cdots \cup D_k)$ should contribute only locally to the set of eventually infected sites.
+It remains to show that if $A$ percolates, then there exist large $\alpha$-covered droplets.
+The main step is Lemma~\ref{le:cover}, below, which shows that an $\alpha$-cover $\D$ of a set $K$ is a reasonable approximation of the closure $[K]$.
+The basic idea is simple: since all $\alpha$-clusters are contained in some droplet of $\D$, the remaining `dust' of infected sites -- that is, the set $K \setminus (D_1 \cup \cdots \cup D_k)$ -- should contribute only locally to the set of eventually infected sites.
 We remark that a simplified version of the covering algorithm was used in~\cite{BSUgen}, not requiring Lemma~\ref{le:cover}, and in most cases resulting in non-optimal bounds.